 Gehan de Silva Wijeyeratne

 Author and Photographer: Gehan has written and photographed over 25 books and over 400 articles.
 His articles have been published in a wide range of publications, including Birding (American Birding Association), Bird Watching magazine, and BBC Wildlife Magazine.
+His articles span genres from wildlife travel to bringing scientific work to a popular audience.
 His experience in publishing and the commercial side of tourism means he is often invited by publishers to write full-length book reviews for online platforms for important books on science and conservation.
-His articles span genres from wildlife travel to bringing scientific work to a popular audience.
+He has had over 85 full-length book reviews published in print media as well as on online platforms.
+Many recent book reviews are available on ResearchGate.

-Commercial Wildlife Tourism: Gehan also understands the commercial side of wildlife tourism very well, having for a period of ten years held the twin roles of managing a specialist wildlife travel company and also being the director of a chain of hotels (Jetwing Hotels) in Sri Lanka.
+Gehan also understands the commercial side of wildlife tourism very well, having for a period of ten years held the twin roles of managing a specialist wildlife travel company (Jetwing Eco Holidays) and also being the director of a chain of hotels (Jetwing Hotels) in Sri Lanka.
 For over ten continuous years, as a stallholder, he attended the British Bird Fair as well as other international trade fairs in the UK, including WTM and Destinations.
-For over two decades, he has been a sounding board for companies on how to improve their wildlife tourism products on both the tour side and the design of eco-lodges.
-He has also arranged many events for media drinks in London, followed up by facilitating press visits.
+For over two decades, he has been a sounding board for companies on how to improve their wildlife tourism products on both the tour side and the design of eco lodges.
+He has also arranged many events for media drinks in London, followed up by facilitating press visits, and at times led press trips.

-Conservation NGO Committee Work: Gehan has been the Chair of the London Bird Club (LBC) for nine years, the longest-serving LBC Chair.
+Gehan has been the Chair of the London Bird Club (LBC) for ten years, the longest-serving LBC Chair.
 He is also a trustee of the British Ornithologists’ Club (BOC).
 He also served on the Council of the London Natural History Society for 5 years.

 Public Speaking: Gehan has spoken at international literary festivals, climate summits, tourism events, and bird clubs in the UK.
-He also leads guided nature walks in London.
+He is also invited to moderate sessions and chair panel discussions.
+He leads guided nature walks in London for the London Natural History Society.

-Education & Corporate Experience: Gehan graduated in civil engineering from Imperial College London, a global top ten university.
-He then qualified as a chartered accountant in London with Deloitte (one of the Big Four audit firms).
+Gehan graduated in civil engineering from Imperial College London, a global top ten university.
+He then qualified as a Chartered Accountant in London with Deloitte (one of the Big Four audit firms) and worked for many years in the risk management function of several city institutions.
+His work has been focused on risk management frameworks in city institutions, but with general applicability to many medium-sized to large corporates.

 Articles by Gehan de Silva Wijeyeratne